Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

   ![The PLAY! button](assets/images/play-button.png) ![The PLAY! button with hover effect](assets/images/play-button-hover.png)

-  * The form validation error message; appears in red text underneath the name input for three seconds after each attempt to submit and invalid input.
+  * The form validation error message; appears in red text underneath the name input for three seconds after each attempt to submit an invalid input.

   ![The form validation error message](assets/images/form-validation-error.png)